MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 Connections between compatible outputs and inputs are established automatically if two Modules get close enough to each other.

 {{<alert class="info" caption="Extra Infos">}}
-Connecting, Disconnecting, Moving and Replacing Connections is explained {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}
+Connecting, Disconnecting, Moving and Replacing Connections is furtherly explained {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}
 {{</alert>}}

 [//]: <> (MVL-653)

 ### Image Processing {#TutorialImageProcessing}

-Next, we like to add a processing step to our network.
-We like to smooth the image using an average kernel.
-In order to do that, search for the module `Convolution` and add it to the workspace.
-Delete the established connection from the module `ImageLoad` to the module `View2D` by clicking on the connection and pressing {{< keyboard "DEL" >}}.
-Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and from this module to `View2D`.
+We are processing our image as a next step.
+An average kernel will be used to smooth the image out.
+Add the `Convolution`-Module to your workspace and disconnect the 'View2D'-Module from the 'ImageLoad'-Module by clicking on the connection and pressing {{< keyboard "DEL" >}}.
+Now, you can build new connections from the module `ImageLoad` to the module `Convolution` and the 'Convolution'-Module to `View2D`.

 ![Convolution Module](/images/tutorials/basicmechanics/BM_08.png "Convolution Module")

-Double-click the module `Convolution` to open its panel.
-The panel allows configurations of the module.
-You can adjust parameters or in this case select a kernel, for example the *3x3 Avarage Kernel*.
+Open the panel of the 'Convolution'-Module by double-clicking it.
+The panel allows configuration of the module.
+You can adjust parameters or select a kernel.
+We will be using the *3x3 Avarage Kernel* for now.

 ![Select a Kernel](/images/tutorials/basicmechanics/BM_09.png "Select a Kernel")

 The module `View2D` is now displaying the smoothed image.

-To see the difference between the processed and the unprocessed image, click on the output of the module `ImageLoad` to view the original image in the Output Inspector.
-The great thing about the Output Inspector is that it can display the output of any connector in the process chain (as long as a format is used, the inspector can interpret).
-Simply click the connector or connection to find out more about the module output.
+To compare the processed and unprocessed image, click on the output connector of the module `ImageLoad` to display the original image in the Output Inspector.
+The Output Inspectors greatest advantage is, that it´s able to display the output of any connector in the process chain (as long as an intrepretable format is used).
+Simply click the connector or connection to find out more about the modules output.

-There is another way of inspecting the difference between the processed and the unprocessed image.
-Add a second viewer module `View2D` to your workspace.
-The new module gets a different name: `View2D1`.
-It is possible to establish numerous connections from one module output to different other module inputs, but a module input can only receive one connection.
-Connect the module `ImageLoad` to the second viewer to display two images at the same time.
-You can scroll through the slices of both viewers and inspect the images.
+You can also inspect changes between a processed and unprocessed image by adding a second or even third viewer (to make it gradient) to your network.
+We will be using a second 'View2D'-module.
+Notice how the second Viewer is numbered for you to be able to distinguish them better.
+It might be important to know at this point, that numerous connections can be established from one output-connector but an input-connector can only receive one stream of data.
+Please connect the module `ImageLoad` to the second viewer to display the images twice.
+You can now scroll through the slices of both viewers and inspect the images.

 ![Multiple Viewer](/images/tutorials/basicmechanics/BM_10.png "Multiple Viewer")